About

 • Denise Winter, Key City Theatre

-KPTZ is a media sponsor and a founding partner of the Port Townsend Creative District, which includes KPTZ’s new home and beautiful setting for the THING festival, Fort Worden
+KPTZ is a media sponsor and a founding partner of the Port Townsend Creative District, which includes KPTZ’s new home at Fort Worden.

 Port Townsend Main Street provides so much tangible support through staffing, coordination, support, connection, and accommodation with their other events (most notably Concerts on the Dock) that it is hard to thank them enough.